navicore/cem3/docs/language-guide.md

 ```

 The `( Int -- Int )` is the *stack effect* - this word consumes one integer and
 produces one integer.
-Stack effects are documentation and (eventually) type
-checking.
+The compiler verifies stack effects at compile time.

 Calling a word is just writing its name: